 Fajitas recipes are no stranger to my blog and now I’m adding one more, Sheet Pan Steak Fajitas!
 I’ve really been enjoying using my sheet pan to make entire meals on lately.
 Last week I shared the recipe for Sheet Pan Pesto Salmon and Potatoes.
 It’s perfect for when you’re short on time and craving something a little more Italian in flavor.
 Today it’s all about Mexican/Southwest flavors!

-Fajitas are one of my top five favorite meals to both make and eat.
+Quick and easy – Fajitas are one of my top five favorite meals to both make and eat.
 They never take more than 30 minutes to make, whether you’re doing it on the stovetop in a skillet or on a sheet pan in the oven.
-I’ve made them so many times that I don’t even measure ingredients anymore.
-The fajita spice blend that I make comes second nature to me now.

 What Do I Need to Make Steak Fajitas?

-- Chili powder, cumin, oregano, granulated garlic, onion powder and smoked paprika
+- Chili powder, cumin, oregano, garlic powder, onion powder, smoked paprika – The fajita seasoning blend.

 - Tortillas, salsa, avocado, cheese, etc. for serving